|

 Instructional Design and Management Research Lab

-Welcome to the Instructional Design and Management Research Lab at WMU.
+Welcome to the Instructional Design and Management Research Lab.
 This website contains information on our lab members, past and future research directions, publications of our members, professional presentations, and links of interest.

 The lab is dedicated to both instructional design techniques and organizational behavior management techniques.
 In regards to instructional design, this lab focuses behavior-based training and teaching methods, with an explicit recognition that training or teaching means changing the behavior of the learner.
 An important part of this methodology involves the best ways of presenting prompts, instructions, and examples (antecedents to behavior) to ensure efficient and effective learning outcomes.
 This also involves how to analyze and judge observed behavior in an instructional context.
 In addition, these techniques specify how trainers/teachers/instructors should react to behavioral observations (consequences for behavior).
 The underlying key concept is how the relationship between these three variables (antecedents, behavior, consequences) impact learning over time.